xinjli/notes/docs/0x4-Artificial-Intelligence/0x41-Machine-Learning/0x410-Foundation.md

 **Definition (pointwise mutual information)** A related concept is pointwise mutual information or PMI, this is about two events $x,y$

 $$PMI(x,y) = \log \frac{p(x,y)}{p(x)p(y)}$$

-## 3. Models
-The ML probabilistic model can be largely grouped into the following two groups.

-### 3.1.
-Generative Model
-Generative Model is to model the joint distribution $P(\textbf{x}, \textbf{y})$.
-This typically can be broken into modelling of conditional distribution and probability distribution:

-- models a class conditional densities $P( \textbf{x} | \mathcal{C}_k)$
-- models a prior $P(\mathcal{C}_k)$

-With the joint distribution, the prediction task is easily solve with posterior distribution.
-- compute posterior $P(\mathcal{C}_k | \textbf{x})$ with Bayes' theorem

-Generative model tends to be better when training data are limited, but the bound of the asymptotic error is reached more quickly by a  generative model than a discriminative model.

-### 3.2.
-Discriminative Model
-The approach of a discriminative model is to model posterior distribution directly $P(\textbf{y} | \textbf{x})$ directly.
-For example, in the classification task, it is to model  $P(\mathcal{C}_k | \textbf{x})$ directly

-Parameters are typically estimated with MLE. for example, by iterative reweighted least squares (IRLS)

-Discriminative model tends to achieve better results with asymptotic classification error (when training data are large enough)

-Models that do not have probabilistic interpretation but can learn decision boundary are called discriminant function, these can also be classified as the (nonprobabilistic model) discriminative model.
-For example, SVM.

 ## 4. Reference